DEMO: Golden-winged Warbler Working Group

 Communicate Science

-Develop a mechanism for information sharing and conservation action follow-through.
+Develop mechanisms for information sharing and conservation action follow-through.

 A biologist carefully extracts a Golden-winged Warbler from a mist-net in Nicaragua.
 Photo: Ruth Bennett